-So, we had to call this recipe either "Backward
+So, I had to call this recipe either "Backward

 Dinner Party."
-Forward thinkers, we opted for the more memorable name.
+Forward thinker that I am, I opted for the more memorable name.

 6 to 8 medium-sized leeks

 1/2 cup unseasoned breadcrumbs or panko crumbs, toasted

 3 to 4 tablespoons Parmesan cheese, freshly grated

 3 tablespoons butter, divided

 Trim and discard the dark green, leafy portions from the leeks leaving only the white and pale green portions.
 Trim the raffia-looking roots from the leeks, if you like, leaving the white bulb ends intact.
 Next, clean the leeks.
 (See the box "How to Clean Leeks.")